• Skip to main content

 • Shrimp Pasta in Tomato Cream Sauce

-Tips to make this Easy Shrimp and Scallop Pasta Dinner:
+Variations and How to Store Shrimp and Scallop Pasta

-• add 1/3 cup of heavy cream or half and half to make a creamy sauce.
+• Add 1/3 cup of heavy cream or half and half to make a creamy sauce.
+If you don’t want to use the fact of heavy cream or half and half, you can use evaporated milk.

 veggies and pasta in a pan